 Buildingplan is an alternative to the vanilla building placement UI.
 It appears after you have selected the type of building, furniture, or construction that you want to place in the vanilla build menu.
 Buildingplan then takes over for the actual placement step.
 If the placed building requires materials that aren't available yet, it will be created in a suspended state.
 Buildingplan will periodically scan for appropriate items and attach them to the planned building.
 Once all items are attached, the construction job will be unsuspended and a dwarf will come and build the building.
-If you have the unsuspend overlay enabled (it is enabled by default), then buildingplan-suspended buildings.
+If you have the unsuspend overlay enabled (it is enabled by default), then buildingplan-suspended buildings will be tagged with a clock graphic in graphics mode or a P marker in ASCII mode, as opposed to the x marker for "regular" suspended buildings.
 If you have suspendmanager running, then buildings will be left suspended when their items are all attached and suspendmanager will unsuspend them for construction when it is safe to do so.